lucasffa/nest-base-project/README.md

 11. **Swagger Documentation**: We've implemented dynamic Swagger documentation accessible at the `/docs` endpoint.
 This documentation is not just comprehensive; it's also built on the principles of DRY (Don't Repeat Yourself).
 It dynamically generates request and response examples based on the `RouteRequirementDetails` configurations, ensuring that our API documentation is always up-to-date and accurate.

+12. **MongoDB Integration**: Utilizes MongoDB for flexible data storage, ensuring scalability and data integrity.

+13. **Sophisticated Logging Mechanism**: Features an advanced logging system that records application activities and errors, storing them in MongoDB via Mongoose for easy monitoring and analysis.

 ## Architecture and Design

 ### Directory Structure